luobohaohao/Disaster-Response-Pipline/README.md

    - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-2. Run the following command in the app's directory to run your web app.
+2. Run the `python app/run.py` command in the app's directory to run your web app.
-    `python app/run.py`

 3. Go to your local host to check your result